Switzerland’s Nemo wins 68th Eurovision Song Contest after event roiled by protests over Gaza war

-MALMO, Sweden (AP) — Swiss singer Nemo won the 68th Eurovision Song Contest on Saturday night with "The Code," an operatic ode to the singer's journey toward embracing their nongender identity.
+MALMO, Sweden (AP) — Swiss singer Nemo won the 68th Eurovision Song Contest early Sunday with "The Code," an operatic pop-rap ode to the singer's journey toward embracing a nongender identity.

-Nemo beat Croatia’s Baby Lasagna to the title by winning the most points from a combination of national juries and viewers around the world.
+Switzerland's contestant beat Croatian rocker Baby Lasagna to the title by winning the most points from a combination of national juries and viewers around the world.
+Nemo, 24, is the first nonbinary winner of the contest that has long been embraced as a safe haven by the LGBT community.

+“Thank you so much,” Nemo said after the result from Saturday's final was announced soon after midnight.
+“I hope this contest can live up to its promise and continue to stand for peace and dignity for every person.”

 Hours before the final, Dutch competitor Joost Klein was expelled from the contest over a backstage altercation that was being investigated by police.

-A raucous Croatian rocker, a nonbinary Swiss performer with a soaring voice and — contentiously — a young Israeli singer with a powerful ballad were among acts from 25 countries vying for the continent’s musical crown.

-Before the final, thousands of pro-Palestinian demonstrators marched through Malmo to oppose the participation of Israel.
-Separately, Dutch contender Joost Klein was expelled from the contest over a backstage altercation that is being investigated by police.
+Thousands of pro-Palestinian demonstrators marched for the second time in a week on Saturday through Sweden’s third-largest city, which has a large Muslim population, to demand a boycott of Israel and a cease-fire in the seven-month Gaza war that has killed almost 35,000 Palestinians, according to the health ministry in the Hamas-run territory.

+Several hundred gathered outside the Malmo Arena before the final, with some shouting “shame” at arriving music fans, and facing off with police blocking their path.
+Climate activist Greta Thunberg was among those escorted away by police.

-Competition organizer the European Broadcasting Union said a female member of the production crew had made a complaint against the 26-year-old Dutch singer and rapper, who had been a favorite of both bookmakers and fans with his song “Europapa.”
+Klein, the Dutch performer, was ejected from the competition after a female member of the production crew made a complaint, competition organizer the European Broadcasting Union said.
+The 26-year-old Dutch singer and rapper had been a favorite of both bookmakers and fans with his song “Europapa.”

 Dutch broadcaster AVROTROS, one of dozens of public broadcasters that collectively fund and broadcast the contest, said that as Klein came offstage after Thursday’s semifinal, he was filmed without his consent and in turn made a “threatening movement” toward the camera.